China’s Xi makes rare trip to Tibet, says state media | Malay Mail

 In 2008, the region exploded in deadly rioting after rising anger over the perceived dilution of its ancient culture by rapid Chinese-fuelled development.

-Although he arrived on Wednesday at the Nyingchi Mainling Airport in the southeast of Tibet, there was no mention of his visit in official media until two days later.
+Although he arrived Wednesday in the southeast of Tibet there was no mention of his visit in official media until two days later.

 After a “warm welcome by cadres and masses of all ethnic groups”, Xi went to the Nyang River Bridge to learn about ecological and environmental protection of the Yarlung Tsangpo river and the Nyang River, CCTV said.

+The president urged local cadres to “consolidate the foundation” of patriotic and “anti-separatist” education and said they must “increase all ethnic groups’ identification with the great motherland”, the broadcaster reported.

+The visit comes a year after a deadly skirmish between India and China in the disputed Galwan Valley, and Xi called on “people of all ethnicities to put down roots on the frontier and defend national territory”.

-Xi has visited Tibet twice, once in 1998 as Fujian province’s party chief and another time in 2011 as vice-president.
+The Chinese leader has previously visited Tibet twice, once in 1998 as Fujian province’s party chief and another time in 2011 as vice-president.

 The last Chinese president to visit was Jiang Zemin in 1990.